EPAM-JS-Competency-center/azure-development-course-initial/docs/03-working-with-serverless-api/01-intorduction.md

 ## Goal

-The goal of this section is to give you a solid knowleges about Serverless architecture and how to develop and manage a Serverless API using Microsoft Azure Function App and App Config.
+The goal of this section is to give you a solid knowleges about Serverless architecture and how to develop and manage a Serverless API using Microsoft Azure Function App, App Config and Azure APIM.
 Specifically, we will:

 - Understand the general concept of Serverless and its benefits
 - Explore Azure Function App and its features, using function-core-tools and Serverless framework